-Takeaway: If you have vintage Legos (from the 1970s and 1980s for sure – and possibly any that are more than 15 years old – as I have not found any Cadmium in my Legos® and I know for sure they were all purchased in the last 15 years) then you may want to consider tossing out the yellow and red bricks for sure (and some of the white bricks too – to be conservative as I have also tested a few white ones that were positive for Cadmium at levels higher than is currently considered safe, but not quite as high as the yellows and reds) and replacing those with NEW red and yellow Legos® – which will be negative for Cadmium.
+Takeaway: If you have vintage Legos (that are for sure from the 1970s and 1980s — and possibly any more than 15 years old — as I have not found any Cadmium in my Legos® and I know for sure they were all purchased in the last 15 years) then you may want to consider tossing out the yellow and red bricks.
+Even tossing some of the white bricks could be a good conservative step to take, too as I have also tested a few white ones that were positive for Cadmium at levels higher than is currently considered safe, but not quite as high as the yellows and reds.
+Replace all those bricks instead with NEW red, yellow, and white Legos® that will be negative for Cadmium.

 The presence of Cadmium at the levels found in the brick pictured is especially a concern if you have kiddos who might put these in their mouth at all.
-Replacing the red, yellow (and possibly white) vintage bricks is a simple solution really – and Legos are an amazing educational tool and I would hate to discourage Lego use as a rule.
+Replacing the red, yellow (and possibly white) vintage bricks is a simple solution, really, especially when Legos are an amazing educational tool.
+I would hate to discourage Lego usage as a rule.

-My greatest concern is the longevity of these toys (they stick around for generations, as intended) – along with the generational amnesia around this issue.
-Unfortunately even though there was a round of publicity around this concern in about 2005, and then again in 2018… it seems that either this information never really made it into mainstream news OR that it was forgotten soon after it did hit the news (or folks’ Facebook streams as it may have been with the unveiling of the new research in 2018.)
+My greatest concern is the longevity of these toys (they stick around for generations, as intended) — along with the generational amnesia around this issue.
+Unfortunately, even though there was a round of publicity around this concern in about 2005, and then again in 2018, it seems either this information never really made it into mainstream news OR it was forgotten soon after it did hit the news (perhaps folks’ Facebook streams as it may have been with the unveiling of the new research in 2018).

-The big (final) question: In the absence of a recall of vintage toxic parts (or in the absence of a very vocal and prominent statement by the company either on how to identify the toxic parts or an offer to replace them with nontoxic ones) how do we, as consumers keep this information alive so it is handed down from parent-to-parent… and not forgotten tomorrow (or next week or next year.)?
+The big (final) question: In the absence of a recall of vintage toxic parts (in the absence of a very vocal and prominent statement by the company either on how to identify the toxic parts or an offer to replace them with nontoxic ones) how do we as consumers keep this information alive so it is handed down from parent-to-parent and not forgotten tomorrow (next week, or next year)?

-As a family we have all newer Legos in our home, generally more than anyone probably should – given we have four boys who love building stuff – and we absolutely love Lego as a company and think they have done the right things over time to make their product more environmentally sustainable and safe for kiddos of all ages!
+As a family we have all newer Legos in our home, generally more than anyone probably should, given we have four boys who love building stuff.
+We love Lego as a company and think they have done the right things over time in making their product more environmentally sustainable and safe for kiddos of all ages!

-We invite TLG to take their proactive stance further at this time – especially in light of Dr. Turner’s 2018 findings on leachability of Cadmium found in their vintage Lego® bricks.
-TLG, it’s time for a public recall or at least a very prominent and well distributed statement and guide showing how consumers can tell the difference between your toxic vintage products and your newer safe products.
+We invite TLG to take their proactive stance further at this time — especially in light of Dr. Turner’s 2018 findings on the leachability of Cadmium found in their vintage Lego® bricks.
+TLG — it’s time for a public recall, or at the very least a prominent and well-distributed statement and guide showing how consumers can tell the difference between your toxic vintage products and your newer safe products.